 No way—that's not real Japanese food!

-And even if you consider yourself a Japanese food-expert, and you know your tonkotsu from your tonkatsu, I'll bet you'll learn a thing or ten upon visiting the holy grail of Japanese cuisine with us.
+And even if you consider yourself a Japanese food expert, and you know your tonkotsu from your tonkatsu, I'll bet you'll learn a thing or ten upon visiting the holy grail of Japanese cuisine with us.

 A fast-paced schedule.
 Lots of food and drink.
 Tons of fun with a small, select group of awesome people.

 I want to keep the group small, thereby allowing access to some of the more intimate restaurants and attractions that are commonly found throughout Japan.
-Oftentimes a restaurant may only have eight seats available in the entire house, so if you rock up with a large group you're out of luck.
+Oftentimes a restaurant may only have eight seats available in the entire place, so if you rock up with a large group you're out of luck.

 Japan & I

-So, why am I qualified to lead such a trip?
+Why am I qualified to lead such a trip?